thenextged/wavereplay/README.md

-# vcdreplay
+# WaveReplay

-VCD Replay : a library for reconstructing transactions from a VCD file
+A library for reconstructing transactions from a waveform file